{TokyoDev}

 Comparison: The Wage Structure Basic Statistical Survey

 The Wage Structure Basic Statistical Survey provides a breakdown of compensation by experience and gender.
+We used this to calculate the wage gap, and saw that women software creators earn less than men across all levels of experience.

 Comparison: Forkwell